yorkbill/get-support/bxnui.md

 **Message**: You will be logged out because you are not a member of an active account.

-Your {{site.data.keyword.Bluemix_notm}} account might have expired or been cancelled, or you might have been removed from your org.
+Your {{site.data.keyword.Bluemix_notm}} account might be expired or cancelled, or you might have been removed from your org.
 Contact your org manager.
-Make sure you have selected the correct account within the IBM Cloud Console.
+Make sure you select the correct account within the IBM Cloud Console.
 [Switch between multiple accounts](/docs/account?topic=account-accountfaqs&locale=dk#switch-between-accounts) if needed.
 If the problem continues, go to [{{site.data.keyword.Bluemix_notm}} Support](https://{DomainName}/unifiedsupport/supportcenter){: external}.

 ## BXNUI0126E